About the Interfaith Network on Mental Illness (INMI)

 - Jed Shapiro, M.D., Jewish Buddhist

-- Susan Williams, Executive Director, Windhorse Guild; Immaculate Conception Catholic Parish
+- Susan Williams, MSW, executive director, Windhorse Guild; Immaculate Conception Catholic Parish

 INMI operated as an outreach program of NAMI Boulder County until December 2010, when it became a standalone organization.
 INMI was recognized by the Internal Revenue Service as a 501(c)3 tax exempt organization in February 2011.